TenebrisNoctua/PluginEssentials/docs/api-reference/plugin-components/members/ToolbarButton.md

 ```lua
 function ToolbarButton(Scope: Scope): (props: ToolbarButtonProperties) -> PluginToolbarButton
 ```
-Initializes the ToolbarButton component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is an object that allows the user to initiate a single, one-off action in Roblox Studio through the Click event.

 ## Default Syntax